Pyro-C/Pyro-C.github.io/book/Chapter 4 - Vectors/source.md

         vector<int> my_vector;
         return 0;
     }
+The program above declares a vector, then exits out of the program, doing nothing else.
+***
-The program above declares a vector, then exits out of the program; let's dive deeper.
-For brevity's sake, we won't be typing this boiler plate code in future examples:
+NOTE: For brevity's sake, we won't be typing this boilerplate code in future examples:

     #include<iostream>
     #include<vector>